keithlegg/mojo_V3_fpga_firmware/README.md

 THIS IS THE OLD LEGACY FIRMWARE, NOT THE ONE THAT THE AUTHOR SAYS TO USE.

 To install:
-    It may be useful to make a power cable or power the Mojo from other means than the USB plug, so you can avoid bnus conflicts with the reset pins.
+    It may be useful to make a power cable or power the Mojo from other means than the USB plug, so you can avoid bus conflicts with the reset pins.
     Inversely, you should unplug the programmer if you want to plug the USB in for the same reasons.
     All you need is an AVR programmer, avrdude, and the avr compiler tools.
     just cd to the root directory and type "make"